Background to issue:

 Since its September 2022 announcement the contentious state government-endorsed AFL stadium at Macquarie Point on Hobart’s waterfront has been subject to serious and growing community disquiet.

-While many Tasmanians actively support, or do not oppose, having a state team in the AFL, they do object to being told such a long-held dream is contingent upon an AFL-demanded stadium being built on an AFL-designated site.
+While most Tasmanians actively support, or do not oppose, having a state team in the AFL, they do object to being told such a long-held dream is contingent upon an AFL-demanded stadium being built on an AFL-designated site, with significant implications for the character of our capital city.
 This feels like blackmail.

 Additionally there are serious concerns over the project’s costs, and impacts upon other key stakeholders.